sashuu69/iot-water-level-indicator/README.md

 2. documentation/Diagrams: contains important figures drawn using draw.io, fritzing designs and exports and firebase design.
 3. project-reviews/Zeroth-review-presentation: contains presentation done for zeroth review.
 4. project-reviews/first-review: contains user stories submitted in first review.
+5. project-reviews/final-review: contains user stories submitted in final review.
-5. src - Contains the source code.
+6. src - Contains the source code.
    1. android-app: contains the code for android app.
    2. main-board-module: contains code for Raspberry Pi Zero W.
    3. tank-module: contains embedded C code for Atmega328p.
 This micro-controller will be placed at water Tank.
    4. valve-switching-module: conatins embedded C code for ATmega328p.
 This micro-controller will be placed at the main pipeline junction.
-6. diagnostics: code to test each sensors used in the project.
+7. diagnostics: code to test each sensors used in the project.

 ### Diagnostics